cloudmesh/about/README.md

 ## Code Repositories

 * <https://github.com/cloudmesh>, the main code repository
-* <https://github.com/cloudmesh-community>, the code and projects deliverd by students
+* <https://github.com/cloudmesh-community>, the code and projects deliverd by students.
+This includes 150+ projects

 ## Ansible